FRIENDSHIP FORCE OF MANITOBA

 -

-participates in sightseeing, shopping, visiting local attractions and other group social activities are included
+participates in sightseeing, shopping, visiting local attractions and other group social activities and meals

 What is an ‘ambassador’?